 Students begin the honors program in fall quarter by enrolling in COM 496 (Honors Seminar), a 5-credit course that focuses on the process of research conceptualization.
 Students work on their projects, both individually and in classroom discussion.
 Students also read scholarly writings that help them move through the stages of conceptualization and explication.
 Students must receive a minimum grade of 3.0 in COM 496 to move forward in the program.

-Thereafter, students take 10 credits of COM 497 (Honors Thesis) over the course of two quarters (5 credits each quarter), supervised by their individual faculty advisors.
-COM 497 is only offered as a CR/NC course.
-Development and completion of an honors thesis is demanding work.
+Thereafter, students take 10 credits of COM 497 (Honors Thesis) over the course of two quarters (5 credits each quarter).
+This two-quarter period allows for the full development and completion of an honors thesis.

 Public presentation of research